-Medical Malpractice in the United States
+Medical Malpractice in Columbus, Ohio

 Medical malpractice occurs when a medical professional or provider neglects to provide the recognized standard of care and, as a result, causes injury to their patient.
 If an injury does not result from the healthcare provider’s mistake, it does not typically qualify as medical negligence.
 Medical errors can relate to issues such as patient diagnosis, the type or dosage of medication, surgical treatment, or aftercare.